Richmond SPCA Critter Camp and Humane Education Health Policies & Precautions

 - Camp counselors and campers will be asked to routinely wash their hands.

-- Counselors and campers experiencing acute respiratory illnesses or who test positive for COVID-19 must stay home.
+- Counselors and campers experiencing symptoms of acute respiratory illnesses will be asked to mask or to stay home.

 During camp, campers are expected to:

 - Bring and use their own water bottles

 - Wash or sanitize their hands throughout the day